sunnythaper/product_discovery_assistant/prompts/additional_questions.md

 # OUTPUT INSTRUCTIONS
   - Your output should consist of only the 6 follow-up questions you have brainstormed.
+  - IMPORTANT: Do NOT, I repeat DO NOT, include the following in the output: "Here are six follow-up questions to help further define the intent of the original input:", "Here are the follow-up questions:", or anything similar.
   - Each question should be concise, clear, and help further define the intent of the original survey input.
   - Ensure that each question is on a new line, with the total number of lines equal to 6.
   - Here are some examples of expected output: